Family says unknown Apple AirTag tracked them for hours at Disney World - NewsBreak

 “I had seen videos of other people warning people about them and what they were basically.
 So that’s how I knew what they were and I did not ignore the notification,” Madison said.

 The Gaston family shook out all of their bags and clothing in the Disney World parking lot, jumped into their truck, and drove back to their hotel without locating the AirTag.
-They called the police on the way.Reports of stalking linked to AirTags often follow pattern
+They called the police on the way.‘Extremely scary’: Nashville woman says unknown AirTag tracked her

 “As a parent, I just was so frantic in the moment,” Jennifer said.
 “Just to think that somebody had those intentions.
 Looking at your daughters and just having those intentions, it was just terrifying.”